Skip to main content

 The Council have commissioned the Shared Internal Audit Service (SIAS) to create and run an audit plan for all of Hertfordshire’s Maintained Schools.
 As part of our role, SIAS create a Schools Audit Strategy each year, which is agreed with Children’s Services.
 This page outlines our approach to creating and enacting this plan for the current financial year.

-Definition of Internal Audit adopted by the Public Sector Internal Audit Standards (PSIAS):
+Definition of Internal Audit adopted by the Global Internal Audit Standards (GIAS):

 Internal Audit is an independent, objective assurance and consulting activity designed to add value and improve an organisation’s operations.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.